Pramilashanmugam/groovemates_frontend/README.md

 **Overview of Posts created by the user on their profile page**: Users can view a summary of all Posts they have created from their profile page.<br>
 **Overview of liked Posts**: Users can access a list of Posts they have liked for quick reference.<br>
 **Overview of Posts whom user following in Feed**: Users can view a list of Posts of the user who are being followed.  <br>
-**Overview of Posts on Shared posts**: Users can view a list of all shared Posts of all the users with the name of people who all have shared the post. <br>
+**Overview of Posts on Shared posts**: Users can view a list of all shared posts from every user, along with the names of those who have shared each post.
+**Overview of Shared posts of current user**: A list of posts shared by the currently logged-in user can be viewed on the profile page sidebar, below the most followed profiles. <br>

  - **Adding a new Post**<br>
 To add a Post, the user must sign up and log in.
 They can then navigate to the appropriate page via the navigation bar.
 All form fields are required except for the description.
 The date must be today or in the future.
 The user can upload an image for the Post.
 If no image is uploaded, a placeholder image will be shown instead.